keybase/keybase-bot/README.md

 5. Build the docs for the bot with `yarn docs`.

 That's it.
 We accept changes via Pull Requests; please make sure that any changes you make build successfully and pass Flow, Prettier, and ESLint checks.
 We'd also really appreciate it if your PR could follow the [Conventional Commit](https://www.conventionalcommits.org) specification.
 If you're adding a new feature, please add/update tests, demos, documentation, and whatever else makes sense to go with it.
 If you have any questions about contributing, please feel free to ask a maintainer!

+### Running Tests

+We run tests using [Jest](https://jestjs.io/).
+All tests are run against actual Keybase processes that are created and destroyed during testing and ping the actual Keybase server to do things like send messages and XLM.
+To facilitate this, the tests read a file in `__tests__/test.config.ts` that contains usernames, paperkeys, and team names that are used during testing.
+You'll need three test Keybase accounts, two teams, and some Stellar Lumens to run all tests.

+1. Copy `__tests__/test.config.example.ts` as `__tests__/test.config.ts`.
+Note that `__tests__/test.config.ts` should **NOT** be version controlled, as it will contain paper keys!
+2. Edit `__tests__/test.config.ts` as it specifies, replacing the placeholder values with actual usernames, paperkeys, and team names.
+3. Run `yarn test`.
+Everything should pass!

 ### Release